A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Detailed Proofs

-Let us consider the case when $f(\xdg) < \tau - L \Delta^{\alpha} - \Delta(f)$ and let $N$ denote the random number of samples taken in an uninterrupted local test.
+Let us consider the case when $f(\xdg) < \tau - L \Delta^{\alpha} - \Delta_f$ and let $N$ denote the random number of samples taken in a sequential test without a cap on the total number of samples.
 We first make the following observation about the posterior variance at the point to be sampled at $t$, $x_t$, and $\hat{x}_t$.
 From the definitions of $x_t$ and $\hat{x}_t$, we have,